Severson-Group/eMach/docs/source/getting_started/tutorials/toy_opti/index.rst

 Step 3.4: Derived Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Copy and paste the following code block into to the ``ExampleMachineQ6p1y3`` class.
+This code demonstrates how the ``@property`` decorator can also be used to expose parameters that are defined as a function of multiple variables.

-Often it is convenient to define certain machine parameters in terms of others.
-For example, the geometry of a machine stator can be defined using the inputs in the previous section, but often it is useful to have quick access to other properties like the outer stator radius or the radial location of the stator.
-Additional parameters can be defined using the ``@property`` decorator in terms of other parameters as shown in the following code block.
-Copy and paste this code-block into the ``ExampleMachineQ6p1y3`` class.
+It is frequently convenient to define certain machine parameters in terms of other parameters.
+For example, while the geometry of a machine stator can be defined strictly based on the variables passed into the initializer (Step 3.1), this can be cumbersome to interpret and it can be useful to have quick access to derived  properties, such as the inner stator radius (``r_si`` below).

 .. code-block:: python